-I am currently an undergraduate student at UIC, enrolled in the University of Illinois College of Medicine guaranteed admissions program.
+I am currently a graduate student at the University of Chicago.
 I have been tutoring for over four years, with hundreds of hours of experience in various subjects.
 The reason I love being a tutor the most is because I can relate with my students.
 I myself once had to go through the same learning process for each subject that my students now face as well, and so I know what that feels like, and love to help guide others through it.
 Likewise, I truly understand where those confusions often lie, and--most importantly--how to best overcome those obstacles to reach the a proper understanding of the material at hand.

 A little bit more about me!
 I'm an avid reader of a plethora of genres, and my other hobbies include baking, playing tennis, writing poetry, and watching Star Trek reruns.
 I'm also involved in various cultural and human rights organizations at college.
 In any remaining spare time, I can usually be found reading the news on actual physical newspapers.